Royal Clarence Hotel: History

 In September 1770, Berton placed an advertisement for the business, describing it as "New Coffee-house, Inn, and Tavern, Or, The Hotel, In St. Peter's Church-yard, Exeter."
 This was long thought to be possibly the first use of the word hotel in England but, as Ian Mortimer points out in The Time Traveller's Guide to Regency Britain (2020), p.
 225, the German Hotel in Suffolk Street, London, had been referred to as a hotel since at least 1710.

 According to Alexander Jenkins, writing in 1806, the hotel provided "a commodious room for holding public balls, assemblies, concerts, &c.".
 Jenkins further described it as: a large and commodious Inn, with elegant apartments and accommodation for people of the first Quality, with a large assembly-room in which are held the Assize Balls, Concerts and Winter assemblies, of the most distinguished persons of the City and County.
 In the front is a neat Coffee-room: the situation of the Hotel is very pleasant, as it opens to the Parade, and commands a noble view of the Cathedral.
 It subsequently took various names, including the Cadogen Hotel, Thompsons Hotel, and Phillips Hotel.

 The hotel became one of the leading coaching inns in Exeter.
 It was visited by Admiral Nelson in 1801, and was renamed as the Royal Clarence Hotel after a visit by Adelaide, Duchess of Clarence in July 1827.
 Franz Liszt performed with six other musicians in two concerts at the hotel on 28 and 29 August 1840 (a blue plaque on the building, erected by Exeter Civic Society in 2013, commemorated that event).
 Other visitors included Beatrix Potter in 1892, Thomas Hardy in 1915, and actors Clark Gable and Gary Cooper during the Second World War.

+In 1879, the hotel was bought by businessman John Headon Stanbury.
+It was subsequently owned by his son-in-law (John Bailey Rowe Orchard) and grandson (John Geoffrey Rowe Orchard).